kjosib/booze-tools/README.md

 * The project moves back to alpha stage for the time being.

 * Scanners stop being iterable.
 They find tokens and *maybe* dispatch actions.
 That is all.
+  *Edit: Iterable scanners remain an option for now.*

 * The interface to parsing must become push-mode.